Community-led development "The Apache Way"

-To support hundreds of software development projects, the Apache Software Foundation has created a handful of committees with a foundation wide scope and each with their own specific part to play.
+To support our hundreds of Apache software project communities, the Apache Software Foundation has created several committees with a Foundation wide scope and each with their own specific part to play.
 These committees include:

-The ASF have also created specific officer roles with a foundation wide scope:
+The ASF has also created a number of Vice President officer roles with a foundation wide scope in specific policy areas:

 The ASF does not have offices or buildings, it's a virtual entity that exists only on the internet.
 Its only physical existence is the technical infrastructure that enables it to operate.

 The ASF has an Infrastructure team that is responsible for the management and day-to-day system administration and operation of the various hardware that runs the above services.

 For more regarding the Infrastructure team and the Infrastructure President's Committee that governs it, see the Infrastructure webpage.

 The Incubator Project Management Committee is the entry path into ASF for projects and codebases wishing to become part of the Foundation's efforts.
 All code donations from external organisations and existing external projects wishing to join Apache enter through the Incubator.

 Ensure all donations are in accordance with ASF legal standards

 Develop new communities that adhere to the ASF's guiding principles

 For more regarding Apache Incubator, see the Incubator website.